ridotshila/Zonke/src/profile-management.md

 2. Click the **"Save"** button
 3. Wait for confirmation that your profile has been updated

+---

 ## Profile Fields in Detail

 ### Gender Options

 - Male
 - Female
 - Other
 - Prefer not to say

 ### Country Selection

 The system supports countries worldwide.
-South Africa is pre-selected for your convenience.

 ### Time Zone

 Select from available time zones to ensure accurate timestamps for your activities.

 ### Qualifications Format